MonihaPS/AI-Research-Logs/Transformers_arc/Readme.md

 - $n$ = Sequence length
 - $d$ = Embedding dimension

 This means if you double the length of your input text, the computation quadruples.
-This is the **"Context Window"** limit seen in modern models.
+This is the **"Context Window"** limit seen in modern models like GPT-4.
 Understanding this bottleneck is the bridge to exploring how future architectures attempt to bypass this quadratic cost.

 ---